i-pi/i-pi/examples/features/ffdieletric/README.md

 # `FFDielectric` examples

-This directory contains four MACE-POLAR water examples:
+This directory contains MACE-POLAR water examples:

 | Folder | Field | Where the coupling is applied |
 |---|---|---|